Regularization and minimization of Haefliger structures of codimension one: Prescribing the homotopy class of the foliation as a hyperplane field.

+One calls a component of $C_-(V,\nabla\xi_\min)$ \emph{nondegenerate} if every point of this component is nondegenerate, but the singularities of $\xi_\min$~.

+By a \emph{bisingular arc,} we mean an arc embedded in $M$~, linking two singularities of $\xi_\min$ whose indices are successive: $i$ and $i+1$~; and transverse to $\xi_\min$ except at its extremities.

-\begin{pro} After homotopies of $\xi$ and $J$ relative to the singularities, that keep $\xi$ Morse-singular and minimal; and for a appropriate choice of $\nabla\xi$~: \begin{enumerate} \item $\xi$ is still smooth in a neighborhood of $\CM$~; \item Every connected component of $\CM$ is a bisingular arc; \item Every negative contact point is Morse.
+\begin{pro} After the creation of pairs of singularities in $\xi_\min$ (not local extrema) and after some homotopy of $V$ relative to the singularities, $\xi_\min$ admits a pseudogradient $\nabla\xi_\min$ such that every connected component of $C_-(V,\nabla\xi_\min)$ is a nondegenerate bisingular arc. \end{pro}